joaks1/markdown-notes/README.md

 ```
 </code></pre>

-The triple backticks has the advantage of being able
+The triple backticks have the advantage of being able
 to specify the language for nice syntax highlighting:

 ```python